intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 service without revealing the user's identity by relying on the authentication assertion from the identity provider (see {{Section 6.1.4 of RFC6973}}).
 This describes a specific form of privacy partitioning, simlarly as used for privacy pass (see Section {{privacypass}}).
-Privacy partitioning as defined in this document is broader by considering different deployment models that can create multiple contexts where data is miminized in each context.
+Privacy partitioning as defined in this document goes further, to consider different deployment models that can create multiple contexts where data is miminized in each context.

 Several IETF working groups are working on protocols or systems that adhere to the principle